js-republic/journey_array_center/README.md

 - Object methods
 - Destructuring

 The workshop is structured as several refactoring katas.
-The code given should (normally) work and we documented it to help you understand what the algorithm is suppose to do, then with the power of TDD you will refactor the code using the Array **HOF**
+The code given should (normally) work and we documented it to help you understand what the algorithm is suppose to do, then with the power of TDD you will refactor the code using the Array **HOF**.

+The aim is not to make to most optimised code in the world, remember, TDD is here to help us.
+The solutions to the katas are in the branch solution.
+Please we you go there venture with caution, sometimes it can get quite hairy (the solutions that is specially the last ones).